NuodiLiu/RealTimeTickingSystem/backend/src/signalr/README.md

 # SignalR Infrastructure

-This module provides a SignalR-based real-time communication infrastructure as a replacement for the websocket system, using Azure Web PubSub service.
+This module provides a SignalR-based real-time communication infrastructure as a replacement for the websocket system, using Azure SignalR Service.

 ## Features